SixLabors/docs/articles/imagesharp.drawing/index.md

 # Introduction

 ### What is ImageSharp.Drawing?
-ImageSharp.Drawing is a library built on top of ImageSharp to provide 2D drawing extensions.

-ImageSharp.Drawing is designed from the ground up to be high-performance, flexible, and extensible.
-It provides vector geometry, brush and pen styling, canvas drawing, image compositing, and text rendering building blocks for custom images.
+ImageSharp.Drawing is the high-performance 2D drawing layer for ImageSharp.
+It adds vector geometry, strokes, fills, text rendering, image composition, clipping, layers, and optional WebGPU-backed rendering while keeping the same cross-platform, managed-code deployment model as ImageSharp.

-The core model is deliberately small: geometry describes coverage, brushes and pens describe how pixels are produced, drawing options describe state, and [`DrawingCanvas`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas) records commands that are replayed into an ImageSharp processing pipeline.
-That makes the same drawing code useful for one-off image generation, templated graphics, server-side rendering, retained canvas scenes, and GPU-backed output.
+The core model is deliberately small: geometry describes coverage, brushes and pens describe how pixels are produced, drawing options describe state, and [`DrawingCanvas`](xref:SixLabors.ImageSharp.Drawing.Processing.DrawingCanvas) records ordered drawing work into a replay timeline.
+That makes the same drawing code useful for one-off image generation, templated graphics, server-side rendering, retained backend scenes, and GPU-backed output.

 Read the articles as a progression.
-Start with the canvas workflow, learn the geometry and styling types, then move into text, image composition, transforms, and WebGPU when the job needs them.
+Start with the canvas workflow because replay, state, and lifetime explain the rest of the API.
+Then learn geometry, brushes, pens, clipping, text, image composition, transforms, and WebGPU as separate pieces that combine into one drawing pipeline.

 ### Start Here